ai-cfia/dev-rel-docs/Bytebase/Wins.md

 ## AI Augmentation

 * Utilize AI for enhanced database management capabilities.
+This is not currently used nor explored.

 ## Support